This article will be of use if:

 NVM = Albert Heijn

-Most expensive, probably good quality.
+Most expensive, likely good quality.

 VBO & VastgoedPRO = Jumbo